 - Newsletters, handouts, videos, and many more resources

 - Support for implementation of state laws and programs for mercury reduction and other high priority toxic chemicals in products and packaging

 - Development of online data systems and searchable databases

 - Support for state efforts to develop and implement performance measurement initiatives to help them understand the impact of their program and develop improved ways of targeting their resources

 NEWMOA welcomes its membership’s involvement in its various Workgroups and Committees.
-To join a Workgroup or Committee, contact Martin Suuberg, Executive Director.
+To join a Workgroup or Committee, contact Melissa Lavoie, Executive Director.

 NEWMOA offers opportunities for sponsorship and exhibits – consulting firms, vendors of equipment and services, laboratories, and others – for its public conferences and workshops on waste site cleanup and other topics.
 To find out more about these opportunities, contact Jennifer Griffith.

 NEWMOA’s Interstate Chemicals Clearinghouse (IC2), Interstate Mercury Education and Reduction Clearinghouse (IMERC), and Toxics in Packaging Clearinghouse (TPCH) also welcome non-voting supporting membership by state and local agencies inside and outside of the northeast and by companies, non-governmental organizations (NGOs), and others who support the mission of these clearinghouses.
-To find out more about joining these programs, contact Melissa Lavoie, (for IC2 and TPCH) and Andy Bray (for IMERC).
+To find out more about joining these programs, contact Melissa Lavoie.